matveynator/webserver/README.md

-# Embed static files into binary and serve as webserver.
+# All in one binary web server with embedded static files.

 Add your app files to "static" directory and it will be embedded to to binary and served with a web server.